 In this betting round, the action starts with the first active player to the left of the button (and the following ones).

-A player can now 'check' if no betting action has occurred previously, in addition to the options to bet, call, fold, or raise.
+A player can now 'check' if no betting action has occurred previously in types of card games, in addition to the options to bet, call, fold, or raise.